-Our robot will not be spending its precious time greeting the world; it has a job to do.
-Let's start by being ambitious and describe the full job that it will need to do in one phrase.
+Our robot will not be spending its precious time writing "Done." in the log; it has a job to do.
+Let's start by being ambitious and describe the full job it will need to do in one phrase.
 That will become our task description.

 We settle on: